 Student Advisement FAQs

 New students are assigned an advisor during the first few weeks of school.
 An advisor assignment notification is sent to all students.
 Continuing students generally have the same advisor each semester.
-Students who are approved for a curriculum change will be assigned a new advisor in their new program and will be notified through their TWolves account.
+Students who are approved for a major change will be assigned a new advisor in their new program and will be notified through their TWolves account.

 Students may look up their advisor by: